DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_overview.md

 "Generate a CFD mesh for the NACA0012 airfoil with 20K cells with yPlus 5."

-The agent will parse your promopt into solver input argements and run predefined commands to generate the mesh and then return clickable paths for the mesh figures along with a summary of the mesh.
+The agent will parse your prompt into solver input arguments and run predefined commands to generate the mesh, then return clickable paths to the mesh figures along with a summary of the mesh.
 You can hold the Command key (MacOS) or Control key (Windows and Linux) and click these paths to view the figures directly in VSCode.

 The agent will also return a clickable link for a Trame server to view the mesh interactively.
 You can open this server from your default browser by clicking the link.